phoenixframework/tailwind/README.md

 Mix tasks for installing and invoking [tailwindcss](https://tailwindcss.com) via the stand-alone [tailwindcss cli](https://github.com/tailwindlabs/tailwindcss/tree/master/standalone-cli)

+_Note_: The stand-alone Tailwind client bundles first-class tailwind packages within the precompiled executable.
+For third-party Tailwind plugin support (e.g. DaisyUI), the node package must be used.
+See the [tailwind nodejs installation instructions](https://tailwindcss.com/docs/installation) if you require third-party plugin support.
 ## Installation

 If you are going to build assets in production, then you add